esesmuedgars/IdeaKit/README.md

 ![Issue](https://img.shields.io/badge/issue-1.0-informational.svg)

 Extra!
 Extra!
 Read all about it!
 Under the Interactive umbrella, in Mobile division, we have multiple teams delivering various software applications.
-Recent activity indicates that we're shifting towards a more of a start-up mindset.
-From my observations there has been far less - I'm a developer, it's not my job to do anything besides programming - mentality.
-Individuals are creating My Accenture posts, brown bags are held where knowledge is shared and Arkadi brags about C4.
-Like a set of companies within a bigger company.
+In my opinion, recent activity indicates that we're shifting towards a developer community mindset.
+There has been less of "I'm a developer, it's not my job to do anything besides programming" mentality.
+Individuals are creating My Accenture posts, brown bags are held where knowledge is shared and [Arkadzi Daniyelian](mailto:arkadzi.daniyelian@accenture.com) gets a chance to brag about [Channel 4](https://apps.apple.com/gb/app/all-4-watch-live-on-demand/id432494037).

+There is a lot information available - release notes, newsletters, blog posts, articles, tutorials, presentations, podcasts, etc., I believe you could benefit from a collective list of hand-picked items that I commit to bundle and deliver at your doorstep on a monthly basis.

+Subject to change
 This is a pilot and viewing statistics will be used to determine the fate of the newsletter.
 It would be beneficial for me to dedicate all this time for a single person to visit a pair of topics.
 As long as everyone reads a topic, I'd say we're good.

 ## Tutorials